sonatipek/rent_a_car_automation_python-tkinter/README.md

-# Rent A Car Otomation
+# Rent A Car Automation

 ## Mission
 Develop a software on car rental system using Python programming language and Tkinter interface and Mysql database.
 Requirements that should be in the software: The programme will have 4 buttons on the main screen and new screens will be opened with the help of these buttons.
 These screens are;